scheeloong/scheeloong.github.io/_contents/02-research.md

 * Signal Processing: How do we decide if an input or data is useful information or noise?
 Ideas from Signal Detection Theory.
 * Memory: How do we remember information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 Ideas from Information Retrieval
-* Active Learning: Idea of actively deciding what to learn, since it's impossible to learn everything.
+* Active Learning: Actively deciding what to learn, since it's impossible to learn everything.
-* Curriculum Learning: Idea creating a learning syllabus so that the model learns from easy to hard problems.
+* Curriculum Learning: Creating a learning syllabus so that the model learns from easy to hard problems.
 * Transfer Learning: How do we transfer the useful learnt information from one model to another?
 * Knowledge Distillation: How do we transfer the core information from a large model to a smaller model?
 * Few Shot Learning: How do we learn from as few examples as possible?